manolo317/todolist/README.md

 # Todolist

 This project was a MEAN app with:
-- a Node API using a MongoDB database
+- Node API using a MongoDB database
-- Node Serverwith Express framework
+- Node Server with Express framework
-- an Angular 4 app (Authentication with Auth0, CRUD todolists, searching and filtering, forms, UI)
+- Angular 4 app (Authentication with Auth0, CRUD todolists, searching and filtering, forms, UI)

 ## Development server